Thrifty Traveler’s Guide to Thailand: A Beginner’s Guide

 Centara Grand Beach Resort & Villas Krabi from $214.
 The resort is situated on a private beach accessible only by boat and can only be described as what I imagine being in Jurassic Park is like.
 Lush vegetation is everywhere while limestone cliffs tower above the resort.
 You can take the “monkey trail” (yes, frequented by local monkeys) into town—it’s about a 10-minute hike.
 The rooms are large and well-appointed and the beach is pristine.

-Thrifty Tip #4: The Centara Grand was our “splurge” for the trip and we redeemed points from our Capital One Venture card for our stay here.
-If you don’t already have this card in your wallet, sign up bonuses have recently been as high as 70,000 points which is a $700 value.
+Thrifty Tip #4: The Centara Grand was our “splurge” for the trip and we redeemed points from our Capital One Venture Rewards Credit Card for our stay here.
+If you don’t already have this card in your wallet, sign up bonuses are 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, which is a $500 value.

 How to Get Around